 Generally speaking, chiropractic adjustments will most likely have to be repeated within a couple of weeks or a month to ensure that the spine remains properly aligned.
 If the original subluxation occurred because of an accident or injury, the odds are good that the chiropractic treatment will need to be repeated, as the problem may have become chronic.
 Many of our clients have regularly scheduled chiropractic appointments with us on a monthly basis.

 If you’ve ever wondered how a person can adjust the spine of a strong, large animal, such as a horse, consider that many modes of treatment for humans have been successfully adapted for the use on horses.
 While it is possible to force the adjustment, many practitioners have chosen to generate the kind of motion for the horse that will make the adjustment occur.
 This avoids the use of restraints and greatly diminishes any discomfort the animal might experience.
-A seasoned chiropractor such as Dr. Juul-Nielsen will actually elicit something akin to visible relaxation and enjoyment in the animals due to the release of endorphins.
+Seasoned chiropractors such as ours will actually elicit something akin to visible relaxation and enjoyment in the animals due to the release of endorphins.
 It is an amazing sight to see!

 After your horse’s chiropractic adjustment, there are no work restrictions.
 You can go back to your normal work schedule and let your horse enjoy his new flexibility!